 A High Gain Yagi Wi-Fi Antenna

 Build this wi-fi antenna to build when you want results FAST and have just a few inexpensive tools and supplies available.
 It will greatly extend your wi-fi range - well beyond the limits of the dipoles that accompany most routers and some wireless adapters.
 When connected to a USB wireless adapter the performance is excellent.
 When connected to a high powered wi-fi adapter, the performance is astounding!
 Forget about building those overly hyped wi-fi cantennas - they don't perform anywhere close to the yagi antennas depicted here.
+Read more below for instructions and a narrative of how they were designed.

 Reach hotspots via window mounting.